adamcupial/wdl/content/python/choosing-backend.rst

 :series: How I built my blog
 :series_index: 2

-In this episode I explain how I have chosen the technology for my blog - which of the myriad options suited me best and why.
+How I have chosen the backend technology for my blog - which of the myriad options suited me best and why.

 ..
 PELICAN_END_SUMMARY